-My Memorials (those I created and those I manage) and my Virtual Cemeteries are works-in-progress.
-I am, admittedly, a perfectionist in all my endeavors.
+GRAVER My Memorials (those I created and those I manage) and my Virtual Cemeteries are works-in-progress.
 I appreciate all the fine details that help flesh-out the biographies of loved ones whose lives were fully lived.
-CAVEAT EMPTOR: I am not infallible.
-If I've made a mistake, I respond positively to pleasant suggestions for corrections.
+CAVEAT EMPTOR: I'm not infallible.
+I respond positively to pleasant suggestions for corrections.
 If you leave a message on this profile page but have disabled the message feature on your profile, I will be unable to reply.
 FAG is an incredible venue that works great when everyone treats one another with respect and cooperation.

-Unfortunately, there are FAG bullies who prefer to boss others and are in a race to rack up huge numbers of memorials; created and managed!
+TRANSFERS: Sadly, there are FAG bullies who prefer to boss others in their race to rack up huge numbers of memorials - created and managed!
 They deliberately refuse to grant transfers to folks with the right to manage memorials of their own relatives.
-I am NOT on of them!
-I'll be delighted to transfer your family members to you - just tell me how you relate.
+I'm NOT one of them!
+I'll be tickled to transfer your family folks to you, under FAG's rules on transfers.

 I am not related and I know what you mean by "bullies".
 There are several that are just as distantly related demanding I transfer common ancestry to them.
 They are just plain rude and don't even have the respect to tell how they are related.

 Findagrave.com is a lifesaver for me since I have put about three cemeteries in central Illinois that would have been related by blood or marriage.
 Then they not only ask for direct family but aunts, uncles,1st,2nd, 3rd cousins, and husbands and wifes of inlaws.
 So I have become a stickler and follow the Find A Grave guidelines as close as possible.
 One person didn't, "want to be lectured", so they cooled off and eventually sent the information to add.
 I also added the confederate mound in Oak Woods to honor all my ancestors who fought on the north and south.